servactory/servactory/README.md

 ## License

-ViewComponent is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Servactory is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).